-David Kraft (PhD) is a highly successful practitioner who uses a multimodal approach to psychotherapy; he also uses hypnosis to enhance the efficacy of his work.
-David has published papers in both national and international journals: he has written articles on various topics and themes, including: driving phobia, covert sensitization, anxiety disorders, sleep disturbances, hyperhidrosis, sexual disorders, IBS, eating disorders, social phobia, agoraphobia and panic disorder.
+David Kraft (PhD) is a highly successful psychotherapist and hypnotherapist: for many years he has employed a multimodal approach to treatment, combining hypnotherapy with psychotherapy.
+David has published over thirty papers in both national and international journals.
+He has written articles on various topics and themes, including: anxiety disorder, panic disorder, driving phobia, aversion therapy, sleeping disturbances, sexual disorders, sweating (hyperhidrosis), irritable bowel syndrome (IBS), eating disorders, social phobia and agoraphobia.

-David has a diploma in clinical psychology (Dip.Cl.Psy).
-He also trained at the BST Foundation in London and was awarded the diploma in Clinical Hypnosis (DCHyp), with distinction, and the Advanced Certificate in Clinical and Strategic Hypnosis (A.Cert.CSHyp).
-In addition, he has completed the first year course in Psychoanalytic Psychotherapy at the London Centre for Psychotherapy.
-It was here that he took part in an experiential group-a form of therapy often known as group therapy.
-David's psychiatric placement was at The Pembroke Centre in Ruislip.
+David is an accredited psychotherapist with the UKCP.
+During his training in psychotherapy, he gained three diplomas – a DHP (NC), ADHP (NC) as well as a diploma in clinical psychology.
+In addition, David trained at the BST Foundation in London and was awarded the diploma in Clinical Hypnosis (DCHyp), with distinction, and the Advanced Certificate in Clinical and Strategic Hypnosis (A.Cert.CSHyp).
+In 2007, he completed the first year course in Psychoanalytic Psychotherapy at the London Centre for Psychotherapy.
+It was here that he took part in an experiential group, an approach akin to group therapy.
+Along with his clinical training, David also has a Master’s degree (MSc) in Psychology.

-David Kraft continues to attend lectures at the Royal Society of Medicine and meetings organized by the British Society of Clinical and Academic Hypnosis.
-He also attends tutorials and lectures run by the National College of Hypnosis and Psychotherapy.
+David Kraft attends lectures at the Royal Society of Medicine and meetings organized by the British Society of Clinical and Academic Hypnosis.
+He also trains doctors, nurses, psychologists and psychotherapists on the BSCAH foundation training courses.